 Festival Idol Talent Showcase

-The annual youth talent show will showcase the talents of children, grades K-12, on the Great Lawn Stage at 6 p.m.
+The annual youth talent show will showcase the talents of children, grades K-12, on the Children’s Stage, presented by Sonic, at 6 p.m.
 Tuesday through Friday.
 Local talents will judge; top performers will move to the finals Saturday at 6 p.m. to be named the ultimate Festival Idol.
 Performers have already been preselected by the Performing Arts Committee.

 Since 2009, the Go Green Committee has made monumental changes to Festival of the Arts, earning national recognition and achieving its goal of being one of the largest events in the nation to be eco-conscious!
 This Festival of the Arts, entirely compostable or recyclable materials will be used at every food location.
 Help us be green and please look for educational signage, recycling, and composting receptacles across Festival grounds.